 Palais Ferstel

-Palais Ferstel in the inner city presents itself as an elegant Italian palazzo in late Romantic historicism, with Venetian-Florentine Trecento style, a glass Ferstel passage, and the atmospheric Danube Maiden fountain in the arcade courtyard.
-Where the National Bank, Stock Exchange, and a legendary coffee house once resided, magnificent ballrooms now create an exclusive ambience for candlelight concerts and live music.
-Thanks to its proximity to Café Central, Schottenstift, and Schottentor (U2, tram D, 1, 71), a visit can be ideally combined with an evening in the city center.
+The Palais Ferstel in the Inner City presents itself as an elegant Italian palazzo in the late-Romantic historicist style, featuring Venetian-Florentine Trecento elements, the glass-enclosed Ferstel Passage, and the atmospheric “Donauweibchen” fountain in the arcaded courtyard.
+Where the National Bank, the Stock Exchange, and a legendary coffeehouse once stood, magnificent ballrooms now create an exclusive atmosphere for candlelight concerts and live music.
+Thanks to its proximity to Café Central, Schottenstift, and Schottentor (U2, tram lines D, 1, 71), a visit here can be easily combined with an evening in the city center.

 Address: Strauchgasse 4